 Employees must be aware of the dangers of misusing extension cords and power strips, which include electrocutions and fire hazards.

 Extension cords and power strips must be inspected for damage to the outer insulation prior to use.
 Damage to the outer layer of insulation itself may be repaired with electrical tape.
-If damage extends beyond the outer layer of cord (i.e. if the conductor is exposed), then the extension cord must discarded.
+If damage extends beyond the outer layer of cord (i.e. if the conductor or inner-wires are exposed), then the extension cord must discarded.

 Extension cords and power strips must be plugged into a wall outlet and may not be plugged into another extension cord or power strip.